 Civilian Committee members

-They look after a Squadron’s finances, raise funds and offer general assistance.
-The Squadron Committee meets approximately once a month.
+They look after a squadron’s finances, raise funds and offer general assistance.
+Committees meets approximately once a month.

-These are non-uniformed volunteers who attend Squadrons.
-They help us to run the Squadron by teaching lessons to the cadets in a variety of subjects and carrying out important jobs.
-There are many opportunities available to Civilian Instructors.
+These are non-uniformed volunteers who attend squadrons.
+They assist the running of squadrons by teaching lessons to cadets in a variety of subjects and carrying out important jobs.
+There are many opportunities available to civilian instructors.
 If you are unable to attend every parade night you can still get involved.
-Contact us or your local Squadron to find out how you can get involved.
+Contact us or your local squadron to find out how you can get involved.

 Adult Senior Non Commissioned Officers (SNCO)

 This is a uniformed position.
 Volunteers who take up this position are usually involved with the drill and discipline elements of a squadron although they can be often found involved with any other activity.
 There is some expectation of commitment with this position which can be easily achieved.
 Adult SNCOs assist with the running of the squadron by helping to plan and lead activities.